arnabbbhhh/fpga-fft-booth-multiplier/README.md

 > **Research Internship — National Institute of Technology, Patna**

 ---

-## Publication
+## 📄 Publication

-> Arnab Harsh and B. C. Nagar, "Compact and Energy Efficient 8-Point FFT using Booth Multiplier-based MAC Unit," *IEEE Embedded Systems Letters*, Sept.
+Arnab Harsh and B. C. Nagar, "Compact and Energy Efficient 8-Point FFT using Booth Multiplier-based MAC Unit," *IEEE Embedded Systems Letters*, Sept.
 2025.
-[Communicated]

----
+[Under Review — IEEE Xplore link will be added upon publication]
 ## Overview

 This project presents a **compact and energy-efficient 8-point FFT (Fast Fourier Transform)** implemented on FPGA using a custom **Booth Multiplier-based MAC (Multiply-Accumulate) Unit**.
 The design targets reduced hardware resource utilization and improved energy efficiency compared to conventional FFT implementations that use standard multipliers.